Salona: Fall

 The exact date of destruction and fall is uncertain.
 Pope John IV sent abbot Martin (possibly future Pope Martin I) to Dalmatia in 641 to redeem captives, which was interpreted that Salona must have been destroyed before that date.
 As Salona's refugees are also said by Thomas the Archdeacon to have founded Ragusa around 625 it meant that Salona had to be destroyed around 625 or before.
 In the scholarship, it was traditionally dated to 614, although opinions varied between 608 and 639.
 The last dated inscription, reflecting existence of life in the city, in the ruins is dated to 12 May 612.
 However, 1970s were found many coins, out of which few were of Heraclius and youngest minted in 630/631.
 It is interpreted as evidence that the city was rather becoming steadily abandoned after 614 and probably destroyed in 639.
-Some other archaeological excavations probably show a small group of people continued to live with newcomers until mid-7th century when it became abandoned.
+Some other archaeological excavations probably show a small group of people continued to live with newcomers until mid-seventh century when it became abandoned.
 Tibor Živković argued that the attack happened in the early 630s and became abandoned after that time.

-The new Slavic population settled outside the ruins to the East near river Jadro, where are found Old-Croat graves.
-In the 10th and 11th centuries, Croatian kings founded and rebuilt three churches, of which of St. Stephen was used as a royal mausoleum of Croatian Kings (with found sarcophagus of Croatian Queen Helen of Zadar), while of St. Peter and Moses (so-called Hollow Church) was crowned king Demetrius Zvonimir.
-The archaeologically confirmed information is found in Historia Salonitana.
+The new Slavic population settled outside the ruins to the east near the river Jadro, where Old-Croat graves can be found.
+In the tenth and eleventh centuries, Croatian kings founded and rebuilt three churches in the area, of which of St. Stephen was used as a royal mausoleum for Croatian Kings (with a found sarcophagus of Queen Helen of Zadar), while the Basillica of St. Peter and Moses (now called the Hollow Church) served as the coronation site for king Demetrius Zvonimir in 1075.
+The archaeologically confirmed information is found in the Historia Salonitana.